Thomas S. Mchugh Acquires 5,000 Shares of Avadel Pharmaceuticals plc (NASDAQ:AVDL) Stock

-Avadel Pharmaceuticals plc (NASDAQ:AVDL – Get Rating) CFO Thomas S. Mchugh bought 5,000 shares of the business’s stock in a transaction on Tuesday, November 29th.
+Avadel Pharmaceuticals plc (NASDAQ:AVDL – Get Rating) CFO Thomas S. Mchugh bought 5,000 shares of the stock in a transaction dated Tuesday, November 29th.
 The stock was bought at an average price of $7.80 per share, for a total transaction of $39,000.00.
 Following the purchase, the chief financial officer now directly owns 76,500 shares of the company’s stock, valued at $596,700.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+The purchase was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.

 Avadel Pharmaceuticals Stock Performance